 For participation, applicants need to be based in the Washington, D.C., area.
 The program is unpaid and nonresidential.
 Successful applicants are expected to attend the monthly seminars (to be held after working hours), although additional events and meetings will be scheduled.

 This is a very competitive program, limited to 30 fellowship positions.
 Before applying, please consider if your professional and personal obligations will allow you to participate fully.
 Please also bear in mind that due to the likely ongoing impact of the pandemic, sessions will initially be conducted virtually until such time as the Endowment permits in-person meetings with appropriate social distancing restrictions.

 - Fellows need to be based in Washington, DC.

-- Fellows are expected to attend a minimum of two-thirds of the monthly round tables, which are usually held on Monday or Tuesday nights.
+- Fellows are expected to attend a minimum of two-thirds of the monthly round tables.
 Attendance at other events (such as happy hours and career development seminars) is optional.
-Fellows who complete the two-thirds requirement will be invited to alumni events and career development seminars.

 Applicants are asked to complete the application form below, which includes the following required documents: